arikno/Deutsche-Boerse-dbg-pds/README.md

 Exemplary use cases are provided in SQL for XETRA data in the [examples](examples/) folder.

-## License/Terms and Conditions
+## Terms and Conditions

-Non-commercial (NC) - licensees may copy, distribute, display, and perform the work and make derivative works and remixes based on it only for non-commercial purposes.
+License: Non-commercial (NC) - licensees may copy, distribute, display, and perform the work and make derivative works and remixes based on it only for non-commercial purposes.